-The terms Domestic Violence, Dating Violence, Sexual Assault, Stalking and Consent are defined in the applicable jurisdiction as outlined by Montana Code Annotated (MCA) 2019, Title 45.
+The terms Domestic Violence, Dating Violence, Sexual Assault, Stalking and Consent are defined in the applicable jurisdiction as outlined by Montana Code Annotated (MCA) 2021, Title 45.
 Crimes, Chapter 5.
 Offenses Against the Person, Part 5.
 Sexual Crimes.

-- 1. Domestic Violence: The state of Montana identifies partner or family member assault in Montana Code Annotated (MCA) 45-5-206. - 2.
-Dating Violence: The state of Montana includes partners in MCA 45-5-206 and defines as spouses, former spouses, persons having a child in common, and persons who have been or are currently in a dating or ongoing intimate relationship. - 3.
+- 1. Domestic Violence: The state of Montana identifies partner or family member assault in Montana Code Annotated (MCA) 45-5-206 (Part 2.
+Assault and related offenses). - 2.
+Dating Violence: The state of Montana includes partners in MCA 45-5-206 (Part 2.
+Assault and related offenses) and defines as spouses, former spouses, persons having a child in common, and persons who have been or are currently in a dating or ongoing intimate relationship. - 3.
 Sexual Assault: The state of Montana defines sexual assault as follows: MCA 40- 15-116.
 Definitions: As used in 40-15-115 through 40-15-121, the following definitions apply: (5) "Sexual assault" means sexual assault as defined in 45-5-502, sexual intercourse without consent as defined in 45-5-503, incest as defined in 45-5-625.